FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 }
 ```

-**NB** : The error message sent by MSCHAP (i.e. E=691 R=1 C=479ca6c6e0f664724d0a7f9eebc916d6 V=3 M=Authentication failed) when the user fails to authenticate may be interpreted (it is left to determine in which circumstances) by the EAP (i.e. : Found new challenge from MS-CHAP-Error), so the authentication cycle doesn't succeed but repeats endlessly.

 ## Testing

 ``eapol_test`` is the utility of choice when testing.
 Some basic config files for ``eapol_test`` are given below, which allow you to generate EAP-TTLS, EAP-PEAP and EAP-TLS requests.